 Attract More Customers, Reach New Audiences, and Save Hours Every WeekFREE Download

-Quite simply, without the use of Twitter cards, you’ll find it a lot more difficult to amplify your content on the platform.
+Without them, it's a lot more difficult to amplify your content on the platform.

 Download FREE Now

-What Is a Twitter Card?
+What Is an X Card?

-As you can see, the addition of the Twitter card makes the content a lot more visually appealing and engaging than it would be otherwise, while also taking up more screen real estate in the timeline.
+As you can see, the addition of the X card makes the content a lot more visually appealing and engaging than it would be otherwise, while also taking up more screen real estate in the timeline.

-A Tweet without a Twitter card tweet-without-twitter-card.jpg
+A post on X without an X card tweet-without-twitter-card.jpg

-Twitter cards can also be used for sharing media like video and audio, and even for apps...
+X cards can also be used for sharing media like video and audio, and even for apps...

-What Types of Twitter Cards Are There?
+What Types of X Cards Are There?

 • Summary Card—for sharing links

-Example of Twitter’s Summary Card
+Example of X’s Summary Card

 • Summary Card with Large Image—for sharing links